 What is the relationship between nonalcoholic fatty liver disease, obesity, and diabetes?

 As discussed previously, obesity and diabetes have important roles in the development of fatty liver.
-Whereas 30% of the general population (which includes obese and people with diabetes) may develop NAFLD, more than 75% of people with diabetes develop NAFLD.
-Among patients who are very obese and undergoing surgery for their obesity, 90% have NAFLD.
-Moreover, whereas the risk of NASH is less than 5% among lean persons, the risk is 35% among the obese.
+Whereas one third of the general population (which includes obese and people with diabetes) may develop nonalcoholic fatty liver disease, more than two thirds of people with diabetes develop nonalcoholic fatty liver disease.
+Among patients who are very obese and undergoing surgery for their obesity, the majority have nonalcoholic fatty liver disease.
+Moreover, whereas the risk of NASH is less than 5% among lean persons, the risk is more than a third among the obese.
 Fatty liver increases both in prevalence as well as severity as the degree of obesity increases.
 The increases begin at weights that are considered overweight - i.e., less than obese.

 Find out what women really need.